 Student loans and Professional and Career Development Loans

-You don’t normally have to pay the loan back until you’ve left college or university and your income has reached a certain amount.
+You don’t normally have to pay student loans back until you’ve left college or university and your income has reached a certain amount.
 There's information about repaying student loans on the SAAS website.

 You agree with the bank how much you want to borrow and how long you’re going to repay the loan over.
 The government pays the interest on the loan while you are studying.

 When you finish your course, you will start paying back the loan and interest.
 Try to pay the loan back as quickly as you can or the interest will pile up.

 You can get more information about Professional and Career Development Loans on the Moneysavingexpert website.